Dananjay996/MLSmartApp/ReadME.md

 To run the engineering drawing extraction system, follow the instructions in the system directory's README file.
 You'll need to have Python and the required dependencies installed, as well as a dataset of engineering drawing images.

-We hope you find our repository useful, and we welcome contributions and feedback from the community.
-Happy hacking!